PavlopoulosLab/SCALA/README.md

 **Note 3:** The order of installing is important for some of the packages.
 If you perform the installation by hand, make sure you follow the precise order given in **install_libraries.R**.

-**Note 4:** SCANNER requires modifications to the Seurat package, in order for it to be compatible with phate and phateR (see above).
+**Note 4:** SCALA requires modifications to the Seurat package, in order for it to be compatible with phate and phateR (see above).
 These modifications may lead to inconsistencies with other packages in your R installation.

 ----

 ## Installation Instructions

 ### On Linux
-Linux is the native environment SCANNER is designed to operate in.
+Linux is the native environment SCALA is designed to operate in.
 The main steps that need to be followed are:
 1. Install all software dependencies and packages
 2. Install R and R-studio
 3. Install all required R libraries
 4. Retrieve and install the required reference datasets
-4. Open the tool's project file (SCANNER.rproj) in R-studio, select **ui.R**, **server.R** or **global.R** and click "Run App" **or** (alternatively), configure shiny-server and setup SCANNER as a service.
+4. Open the tool's project file (SCALA.rproj) in R-studio, select **ui.R**, **server.R** or **global.R** and click "Run App" **or** (alternatively), configure shiny-server and setup SCALA as a service.

-To aid you in installing and configuring SCANNER, we provide three installation scripts, "install_dependencies.sh",  "install_libraries.R" and "install_datasets.sh".
+To aid you in installing and configuring SCALA, we provide three installation scripts, "install_dependencies.sh",  "install_libraries.R" and "install_datasets.sh".

 1. The first script ("install_dependencies.sh") installs and configures all required software in your Linux distribution.
 The file provided is written for Debian and Debian-based (Ubuntu, Debian, Linux Mint etc) and can be run as follows: